Rachad-Bouida/CMP257-Project/README.md

-Run database.db in SQL Workbench
+1.Run database.db in SQL Workbench
-In the DAO file, change the password to your sql password run with Tomcat server
+2.In the DAO file, change the password to your sql password 3.run with Tomcat server